JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 | JuMP | 0.21.3 | 4281 | 1952 |
 | DifferentialEquations | 6.15.0 | 6373 | 2309 |

 ('x' indicates that the package cannot be loaded.
-Run when Julia's `master` was at commit 1c9c24170c53273832088431de99fe19247af172, pre-1.6.)
+Julia's master-branch results were at commit 1c9c24170c53273832088431de99fe19247af172, partway through the development of Julia 1.6.)

-You can see that key packages used by large portions of the Julia ecosystem have traditionally invalidated hundreds or thousands of `MethodInstance`s, sometimes more than 10% of the total number of `MethodInstance`s present before loading the package.
+You can see that key packages used by large portions of the Julia ecosystem have historically invalidated hundreds or thousands of `MethodInstance`s, sometimes more than 10% of the total number of `MethodInstance`s present before loading the package.
 The situation has been dramatically improved on Julia 1.6, but there remains more